CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal-with-windows-2012R2.md

 {{{
-  "title": "Using SAML for Single-Sign-On to the CenturyLink Platform Control Portal with Windows 2012 R2", "date": "2/06/2019",
+  "title": "Using SAML for Single-Sign-On to the Lumen Platform Control Portal with Windows 2012 R2", "date": "2/06/2019",
   "author": "Matthew Ordman",
   "attachments": [],